mozman/ezdxf/docs/source/tutorials/mleader.rst

 DXF document setup:

 .. literalinclude:: src/mleader/mtext_quick_leader.py
-    :lines: 18-23
+    :lines: 20-25

 Draw a red circle to mark the target point:

 .. literalinclude:: src/mleader/mtext_quick_leader.py
-    :lines: 24-27
+    :lines: 26-29

-Create four MULTILEADER entities pointing at the target point, the first segment of the leader line is determined by an angle in this example pointing away from the target point:
+Create four horizontal placed MULTILEADER entities pointing at the target point, the first segment of the leader line is determined by an angle in this example pointing away from the target point:

 .. literalinclude:: src/mleader/mtext_quick_leader.py
-    :lines: 29-35
+    :lines: 31-37

 .. image:: gfx/mleader_mtext_quick_leader_0.png